chukwudinweze/switch-core-banking-frontend/README.md

 # Tester Quick Guide

-This guide outlines the setup, test credentials, and core flows to verify for the assessment.
+This guide outlines the setup, test credentials, and core flows of the core banking app.

 ## Prerequisites